tony-sensei/Anti-Preferential-Attachment-Paper-Recommendation-System/README.md

    ```

 5. **Run the application**:
+   Most of the results are stored in `visulization/preview`
+   and `experiments/results`.

-   To run the project, simply execute:
+   To prepare the dataset, Neo4j, and re-run the experiments, execute:

    ```bash
    python main.py